 Please note that options will change from time to time, and not all will be run every year.

-As at September 2020, it is expected that the following options will run in the academic year 2021-22: Gender and Society in India c.
-1800 to the present; Societies and Economies in India c.
-1600-1800; The Economic Development of South Asia 1947-2017; The International Relations of South Asia; Trade and Exchange in South Asia: transcultural objects, relations and identities; Culture and Society in contemporary India; as well as most of the advanced language options.
+As at September 2023, it is expected that the following options will run in the academic year 2023-24: Gender and Society in India c.
+1800 to the present; The Economic Development of South Asia 1947 to the present; The International Relations of South Asia; Social History of Colonial India 1800-1947; Themes in the history of Pakistan; Unmasking the State: civil society activism in South Asia; Anthropology of South Asia; and Anthropology of Buddhism; as well as the main advanced language options.

 Students may alternatively apply to take an 'approved option' from elsewhere within the University, subject to the agreement of both the Modern South Asian Studies Teaching Committee and the Graduate Studies Committee of the hosting department.
-Such options may include: The History and Politics of South Asia (run by ODID) and the Anthropology of Buddhism (run by SAME).
+Such options may include options run as part of OSGA's new MPhil in Global and Area Studies.

 The MSc is jointly taught by staff within the social sciences and humanities, who will also assess your application.
-The application process is administered by the Oxford School of Global and Area Studies (OSGA).
+The application process is administered by the Oxford School of Global and Area Studies.

 Students on the course will experience a variety of teaching modes, including lectures, seminars, classes, student presentations, and small group teaching.
 Supervision for the thesis will be offered as a series of individual meetings between you and your thesis supervisor.